ITeduardoTI/Agenda/README.md

-# Schedule
+# Phone Book
-Schedule beeing developed with the knowledge obtained from the course in Udemy: "Curso de JavaScript moderno do básico ao avançado" from the professor Luiz Otávio Miranda
+Phone Book beeing developed with the knowledge obtained from the course in Udemy: "Curso de JavaScript moderno do básico ao avançado" from the professor Luiz Otávio Miranda

 How do you could make this site works?